February 12, 2020

 This new study supports the view that developing attributes of EI can help neurodivergent individuals to work to their strengths and cope with the emotional and functional challenges that they face at work.
 It’s not about changing people but helping them to learn to manage their emotions and their relationships to become happier and more effective at work.”

-Cathy Harris, Director at Executive Resilience Coaching adds, “We believe it’s time for a paradigm shift in HR practices which recognizes the relationship between peoples’ emotional state and their effectiveness.
+Cathy Harris, Director at Keychange Coaching adds, “We believe it’s time for a paradigm shift in HR practices which recognizes the relationship between peoples’ emotional state and their effectiveness.
 Ultimately, we’re looking to help people fulfill their potential in a healthy way.
 This requires teaching people how to manage anxiety, attention, and energy levels in healthy and effective ways as well as raising awareness for HR professionals.”

 Download the full paper here.